mykeln/teslaprep/model_y_checklist.md

 - [ ] 1.
 Verify that the vehicle's body color, interior, and wheels match what you configured.
 - [ ] 2.
 Inspect body exterior paint for defects. *NOTE: This should really be the only item which should cause you to reject a delivery; most other issues can be easily addressed in a separate service visit.*
 - [ ] 3.
 Inspect vehicle underside (front and rear) for signs of scraping, or damage.
 - [ ] 4.
-Check for any obvious body panel misalignment, or large gaps.
+Check for any obvious body panel misalignment, or gaps.
+Especially the charge port, taillight and headlight housings.
 - [ ] 5.
 Inspect wheel rims for damage.
 - [ ] 6.
 Inspect all glass for signs of distortion, scratches, or cracks.
 - [ ] 7.
 Check for proper windshield and windshield trim installation.
 - [ ] 8.
 Inspect all edges of the roof glass panel and rear window.
 - [ ] 9.
 Test all doors to ensure they open and close without unreasonable effort or sound.
 Check paint in areas such as door hinges, that are not visible when doors are closed. *NOTE: Some deliveries have reported incomplete body painting in hidden areas.*
 - [ ] 10.
-Test opening and closing of trunk and frunk.
+Test opening and closing of the frunk.
 Check paint in areas that are not visible when frunk and trunk are closed.  *NOTE: Some deliveries have reported incomplete body painting in hidden areas.*
 - [ ] 11.
+Test opening and closing of the trunk using the auto-close button.
+The door should latch and seal automatically.
+- [ ] 12.
 Check for the towing eye under the frunk mat.
-- [ ] 12.
+- [ ] 13.
 Check for the tow harness (if tow hitch was ordered).
-- [ ] 13.
+- [ ] 14.
 Ensure door windows auto-close completely when doors are closed.
-- [ ] 14.
+- [ ] 15.
 Check for front license plate bracket (if applicable in your state).
-- [ ] 15.
+- [ ] 16.
 Check all front and rear exterior lights for signs of internal condensation.
-- [ ] 16.
+- [ ] 17.
 With all doors open, inspect the weather seals around door gaps and windows. *NOTE: Some deliveries have reported seals being "overlapped" incorrectly.
 This is easily fixed by hand in a few seconds, but worth noting.*

 ## SECTION C - Interior inspection
 - [ ] 1.
 Check for any error messages on the display screen.